CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/17-vision-in-ai-foundry.md

 ## Task 2: Generate captions for an image

+In this task, we are exploring Azure AI Vision's image captioning and dense captioning capabilities by uploading an image and observing how AI generates descriptive text for the entire image and specific objects within it.

 Let's use the image captioning functionality of Azure AI Vision to analyze images taken by a camera in the *Northwind Traders* store.
 Image captions are available through the **Caption** and **Dense Captions** features.

 1. On the **Vision + Document** page, scroll down and select **Image (1)** under View all other vision capabilities.
 Then select the **Image captioning (2)** tile.